 Useful, Practical New Mom Gifts for a DIY Postpartum Care Package

-These thoughtful gifts are out-of-the-box, but she’ll get so much use from them.
+These thoughtful gifts are out-of-the-box, but the new mama will get so much use from them.
 Just don’t take them to the hospital–too much to carry home as it is!

 (1) Water bottle

-Hydration is essential, especially if the new mom is nursing.
+Hydration is essential, especially if the mama is nursing.
 But it’s SO hard to keep up with.
 A water bottle is a great gift, and if you choose a super cute one, it’ll give mom a little pick-me-up when she sees it too.

 I’m totally obsessing over this adorable new mom water bottle.
 It’s absolutely adorable, and would remind me to hydrate, for sure!

-You spend a LOT of time as a new mom just sitting around in the dark.
+New moms spend a LOT of time just sitting around in the dark.
 (Don’t mistake this as resting.
 She just desperately doesn’t want to wake the sleeping baby that’s on her chest.)
-The ability to listen to audiobooks is a serious lifesaver.
+The ability to listen to audiobooks is a serious game changer.

 Because new moms need something to listen to the audiobooks with that won’t wake a (FINALLY!) sleeping baby.
 This hands-free option is a lifesaver, especially at night time!
 Plus, their small size makes them an easy for a care package for new parents.

 (4) Amazon Gift Card

-I know it shows my privilege, but I seriously don’t get how people parent without Amazon.
+I don’t get how people parented before Amazon.
 I made so many middle-of-the-night orders it was insane.
 I basically sent up cosmic thanks to all the beautiful people who gave me Amazon gift cards as a new mom gift.

 (5) Dry shampoo

 (6) Comfy pajamas

 New moms practically live in pajamas, so having lots of comfortable ones is huge.
-Check out our list of best postpartum pajamas here, but these Kindred Bravely options are a definite reader favorite!
+Check out our list of best postpartum & nursing pajamas, but these Kindred Bravely options are a definite reader favorite!